webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

 - High Availability and Scaling in Cloud bursting
   - Bursting workloads to the public cloud during peak demand.

-## 1.4 Given a scenario, analyze the solution design in support of the business requirements.
+## 1.4 Given a scenario, analyze the solution design in support of the business requirements

 - Explain importance of analyzing the solution design in support of the business requirements?
   - By analyzing the solution design in relation to these requirements and providing details about the specific scenario, we can determine the appropriateness and effectiveness of the solution in meeting the business needs.